Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

-We now evaluate whether sparse PCA improves unsupervised cell annotation compared to classical PCA.
-For this, we use three datasets with ground-truth cell type labels: (i) Zheng2017, human Peripheral Blood Mononuclear Cells (PBMC) annotated by correlation-based assignment to purified cell types \cite{zheng2017massively}; (ii) Stuart2019, human Bone Marrow Mononuclear Cells (BMMC) annotated with an unsupervised CITE-seq approach integrating protein and RNA modalities \cite{stuart2019comprehensiveb}; and (iii) Luecken2021, human BMMC annotated using an unsupervised method with cross-modality validation (Multiome) \cite{luecken2021sandbox}.
-On this task of unsupervised cell type annotation, we compare our approach with several methods designed to denoise single-cell RNA-seq data: (i) autoencoder-based methods: scVI \cite{lopez2018deep} and DCA \cite{eraslan2019singlecella}, (ii) the diffusion-based method MAGIC \cite{dijk2018recovering}, and (iii) PCA- and RMT-based methods: scLENS \cite{kim2024sclens} and BiPCA \cite{ma2024principled}.
+We use three datasets with ground-truth cell type labels: (i) Zheng2017, human Peripheral Blood Mononuclear Cells (PBMC) annotated by correlation-based assignment to purified cell types \cite{zheng2017massively}; (ii) Stuart2019, Human Bone Marrow Mononuclear Cells (BMMC) CITE-seq data, annotated with an unsupervised approach integrating protein and RNA modalities \cite{stuart2019comprehensiveb} ; and (iii) Luecken2021, Human BMMC Multiome data, annotated using an unsupervised method with cross-modality validation \cite{luecken2021sandbox}.
+On this task of cell type annotation, we compare our approach, biwhitening followed by sparse PCA (termed SPCA), with several methods designed to denoise single-cell RNA-seq data: (i) autoencoder-based methods: scVI \cite{lopez2018deep} and DCA \cite{eraslan2019singlecella}, (ii) the diffusion-based method MAGIC \cite{dijk2018recovering}, and (iii) PCA- and RMT-based methods: scLENS \cite{kim2024sclens} and BiPCA \cite{stanley2025principled}.

 For all methods, after selecting $2000$ highly variable genes, we apply the denoising algorithm either to raw count data (scVI and DCA) or to library-size–corrected and log-normalized data (MAGIC).
 As a control for the effect of biwhitening alone, after library-size correction and log-normalization, we also apply biwhitening followed by PCA.
-Performance is measured relative to the canonical pipeline: library-size correction, log-normalization, and gene-wise $z$-scoring followed by PCA—using the same number of components as in the other methods.
+Performance is measured relative to the canonical pipeline, simply referred to as PCA: library-size correction, log-normalization, and gene-wise $z$-scoring followed by PCA, using the same number of components as in the other methods.
 Flow charts describing the benchmark design and processing pipelines for each dataset provided in Fig.~\ref{fig:figSpipe_zheng}-\ref{fig:figSpipe_stuart}.

-Because cell type annotation often relies on community clustering with a $k$-Nearest-Neighbor ($k$-NN) graph, it is especially relevant to evaluate performance at the level of nearest-neighbor relationships \cite{ahlmann-eltze2023comparison}.
-We assess the quality of cell type classification by measuring the accuracy of $k$-NN classifiers trained on the ground-truth labels.
-Following \cite{linderman2022zeropreservinga}, classification performance is quantified using Bootstrap Aggregation, with the out-of-bag error serving as the measure of accuracy \cite{breiman1996bagging}.